 Taxpayer signed forms waiving her right to invest in U.S. securities, indicating her awareness of new tax regulations, and “expressly agree[ing]” that UBS would not invest in U.S. securities.

 Taxpayer signed Swiss bank documents for her UBS accounts in July 1996 and November 2002 to have her mail held at UBS so she would not receive correspondence in the United States.

 (6) Providing false testimony during the examination

 After the IRS contacted Taxpayer, she denied ownership of foreign accounts and stated in an interview with the IRS that she did not have any foreign bank accounts.
-This was her last chance to “come clean”, and who knows, maybe the government would’ve gone easier on her but for this fact.

 The IRS made an FBAR penalty assessment for 2006 through 2010 and by Letter 3708 of February 20, 2018, made demand for payment thereof of nearly $1.1 Million.

 What should non-compliant taxpayers do?

 If taxpayers are non-compliant with their foreign asset and income reporting requirements, they should consider applying to one of IRS’ voluntary disclosure programs: